✍️ Editor’s take: Houwzer offers true flat-fee savings — but homes near or below $500k can likely find better rates and less risk elsewhere.

 Buying with Houwzer

-Buying a house through Houwzer is much like using a traditional brokerage.
+Buying a house with Houwzer is much like using a traditional brokerage.
 Your buyer's agent (who works only on the buy-side and doesn't list homes) will help you with house hunting, showings, preparing offers, paperwork, negotiations, and closing.
 There's no fee to use the agent (typically, the agent will be paid commission by the seller at closing).

 The big difference is that Houwzer buyer's agents are salaried, full-time employees.